 Creating, Reading and Saving Projects

-Aspose.Tasks for Java lets you work with Microsoft Project files without having Microsoft Project installed, or using Microsoft Office Automation.
+Aspose.Tasks for Java lets you work with Microsoft Project (MPP/XML) files without having Microsoft Project installed, or using Microsoft Office Automation.
 A powerful and flexible API, Aspose.Tasks saves you time and effort by giving you the tools you need to write efficient code for manipulating project files.